kevinyang1/climatecontours_edit_labels/README.md

 * Images - This is where your images go.
 * Annotations - This is where the annotations are collected.
 * visualization - Pythonic scripts for working with xml label data.
+See internal readme.
 * tool.html - Main web page for LabelMe annotation tool.
 * annotationTools - Directory with source code.
 * annotationCache - Location of temporary files.